microsoft/vscode-docs/docs/languages/typescript.md

 ## Hiding Derived JavaScript Files

 When you are working with TypeScript, you often don’t want to see generated JavaScript files in the explorer or in search results.
-VS Code offers filtering capabilities with a `files.exclude` [setting](/docs/customization/userandworkspace.md) and you can easily create an expression to hide those derived files:
+VS Code offers filtering capabilities with a `files.exclude` [setting](/docs/customization/userandworkspace.md) (**File** > **Preferences** > **Workspace Settings**) and you can easily create an expression to hide those derived files:

 `"**/*.js": { "when": "$(basename).ts"}`

 This pattern will match on any JavaScript file (`**/*.js`) but only if a sibling TypeScript file with the same name is present.
 The file explorer will no longer show derived resources for JavaScript if they are compiled to the same location.
-Configure this with the `files.exclude` setting in your workspace settings (**File** > **Preferences** > **Workspace Settings**).

 ![Hiding derived resources](images/typescript/hidingDerivedBefore.png) ![Hiding derived resources](images/typescript/hidingDerivedAfter.png)